raphael251/movie-tickets-reservation-system/README.md

 - [x] Rename Movie entity to Screening for a better naming and separation of concerns
 - [x] Create ScreeningSeat entity for managing seat reservations within a screening
 - [x] Populate the screening seats for a screening on creation
-- [ ] Create endpoint for available seats in a screening
+- [x] Create endpoint to list all seats in a screening
 - [ ] Create endpoint for reserving a seat in a screening
 - [ ] Create a new Movie entity just for the static information about movies available for screening
 - [ ] Room CRUD endpoints